numberMumbler/mariner/DESIGN.md

 ### Front End Implementation

+Mariner will use SCSS to maintain a consistent look across pages.

 React.js is selected for the Mariner front end, leveraging its component-based structure to efficiently handle dynamic updates, such as real-time summary modifications.
 This choice supports streamlined development and future maintenance, reducing the need for ongoing adjustments and aligning with the goal of automation.

 The multi-page architecture, as opposed to a single-page application, enhances initial load performance and system stability, ensuring reliability for end-users.
 Each section, like the review feed and bookmarked articles, is managed separately, facilitating quicker recovery from disruptions and contributing to overall system resilience.